rancher/docs/content/rancher/v2.6/en/backups/migrating-rancher/_index.md

 >
 > - Note that when making or restoring backups for v1.22, the Rancher version and the local cluster's Kubernetes version should be the same.
 The Kubernetes version should be considered when restoring a backup since the supported apiVersion in the cluster and in the backup file could be different.

-If you are using an S3 store as the backup source, and need to use your S3 credentials for restore, create a secret in this cluster using your S3 credentials.
-The Secret data must have two keys, `accessKey` and `secretKey` containing the s3 credentials like this:
+If you are using an S3 store as the backup source and need to use your S3 credentials for restore, create a secret in this cluster using your S3 credentials.
+The Secret data must have two keys - `accessKey` and `secretKey` - that contain the s3 credentials.

+>**Warning:** The values `accessKey` and `secretKey` in the example below must be base64-encoded first when creating the object directly.
+If not encoded first, the pasted values will cause errors when you are attempting to backup or restore.

 ```yaml
 apiVersion: v1